Introduction to Data Science Machine Learning

 - Standard Deviation: Standard deviation indicates how much spread is present in data, or it is a measurement to define spread from the mean values or average value or expected value.

 If we have a low standard deviation, it indicates that most of the data values are near the average value.
-If we have a high standard deviation, our data values are more spread out from the mean value.
+Our data values are more spread out from the mean value if we have a high standard deviation.

 - Variance: variance is the same as standard deviation with a small difference; it is a standard deviation square.
 Standard deviation is derived from variance because Standard deviation shows spread in terms of data, while variance shows the spread with a square.
 It is easy to correlate spread using a variance.

-- Correlation: Correlation is one of the most important statistical measures; it indicates how variables in the data set are related.
+- Correlation: Correlation is one of the most important statistical measures; it indicates how the data set variables are related.
 When we change one parameter, how it affects the other parameter.

 If we have a positive correlation value which means the variables will either increase or decrease in parallel